 A filter that isn’t changed regularly and becomes plugged with dirt and sediments can prevent fuel from passing through the filter.

-FIX: Replace your fuel filter when you find it is plugged.
-Pay attention to the arrow on the plastic filter when replacing.
+FIX: Replace your fuel filter when you find it is clogged.
+Pay attention to the arrow on the plastic filter when replacing it.
 The new filter must be installed with the arrow pointing in the direction of your fuel flow.